English

 Whether you are connecting a Notion source or creating an MCP endpoint for Cursor, you use the same interface:

-puppyone conn add notion <url> # Add a Notion data source
+puppyone access add notion <url> # Add a Notion data source

-puppyone conn add mcp "My MCP" # Create an MCP endpoint
+puppyone access add mcp "My MCP" # Create an MCP endpoint

-puppyone conn add folder ~/docs # Mount a local folder
+puppyone access add filesystem ~/docs # Mount a local folder

 Learn more